 The programme is studied over four years.
 Stage 1 shares a largely common first year with N400 (Accounting and Finance) and is delivered in the normal academic year.
-Stages 2, 3 and 4 are based on a longer year, starting at the normal time in September but finishing in June to accommodate the placement and the taught programme.
+Stages 2, 3 and 4 are based on a longer year, starting in September but finishing in June to accommodate the placement and the taught programme.